JackRKennedy/lla_employee_db/README.md

 **Important Notes:**

 -   The `-f` option is *always* required.
 All commands must be run in conjunction with a target database file.
--   When using the `-a` option, ensure that the employee details are provided as a single comma-separated string without any spaces within the string itself.
+-   When using the `-a` and `-u` options, ensure that the employee details are provided as a single comma-separated string without any spaces within the string itself.
 For example, use "JohnDoe,123FakeSt.,120", and *not* "John Doe, 123 Fake St., 120".

 ## File Structure